helmfile/vals/README.md

 That's not the business of vals.

 Instead, use vals solely for composing sets of values that are then input to another templating engine or data manipulation language like Jsonnet and CUE.

+### Merge

+Merging YAMLs is out of the scope of `vals`.
+There're better alternatives like Jsonnet, Sprig, and CUE for the job.